xrc10/OmAgent/omagent-core/src/omagent_core/advanced_components/workflow/rap/README.md

 RAP is a workflow operator that performs reasoning by treating it as a planning problem with a world model.
 It uses Monte Carlo Tree Search (MCTS) to explore the reasoning space and find high-reward reasoning paths.

-You can refer to the example in the `examples/rap` directory to understand how to use this operator.
+Refer to the example in the `examples/rap` directory to understand how to use this operator.

 ## Overview